guebin/guebin/README.md

 #### 2020

 - Kim, D., Choi, G., & Oh, H. S. (2020).
-Ensemble patch transformation: a flexible frame- work for decomposition and filtering of signal. *EURASIP Journal on Advances in Signal Processing, 2020(1)*, 1-27.
+Ensemble patch transformation: a flexible frame- work for decomposition and filtering of signal. *EURASIP Journal on Advances in Signal Processing*, 2020(1), 1-27.

 #### 2018